OTC DRUG INTERACTIONS

 First, collect everything into one list

 With OTC medicines, most mistakes begin with an incomplete picture.
-One person remembers the heart medicine.
-Another remembers the cold sachet.
-A third never mentions iron because it feels like “just a supplement”.
-That kind of set will always mislead you.
+One person remembers the “heart” medicine.
+Another remembers the “cold” sachet.
+A third person does not mention iron because they treat it as a supplement, not a medicine.
+That kind of set will always be misleading.

-A simple rule works best: if something is taken by mouth, used occasionally or regularly, and can meet another product from the cabinet, it belongs on the shared list.
+A simple rule works best: if something is taken by mouth, used occasionally or regularly, and could overlap with another product from the medicine cabinet, it belongs on the shared list.
+This includes sachets, night-time syrups and products that seem like “just an extra”, because those are often the ones that slip from family memory.

 Check the interaction before adding one more product

-mojApteczka includes Drug Interactions, and if you want the fastest no-account starting point, there is also the free interaction checker.
+mojApteczka includes a Drug Interactions feature, and if you want to start with a quick check without an account, you can use the free interaction checker.
 It is an organisational and informational tool.
-It helps families gather the list and review known combinations, but it does not replace a professional conversation.
+It helps you gather the list and see known combinations, but it does not replace a conversation with a specialist.

 CTA: Before Reaching for “Something Over the Counter”, Check the Full Set

-OTC products are not a separate universe.
-They act next to what is already in the home cabinet.
-That is why the best habit is simple: before adding another non-prescription product, look at the whole list and review the combination.
+OTC products are not a separate world.
+They act alongside what is already in the home medicine cabinet.
+That is why the best habit is simple: before adding another over-the-counter medicine, look at the full list and check the combination.

 Check drug interactions for free